 Habitat is mostly comprised of dry, grassy plains, acacia scrub and there is some riverine woodland along the Awash River, as well as Doum palm groves at the park's hot springs.

-Do note that mammal populations are sparse following years of poaching, but most visitors see fair numbers of Beisa oryx and Soemmering's gazelle as well as Greater kudu, Defassa waterbuck, tiny Salt's dikdik and Black-backed jackal.
+Do note that mammal populations are sparse following years of poaching, but most visitors see fair numbers of Beisa oryx and the localised Soemmering's gazelle as well as Greater kudu, Defassa waterbuck, tiny Salt's dikdik and Black-backed jackal.
 Hamadryas and Anubis baboons are common, as are Vervet monkeys.